Likely Nomura exit from lender may spur Japan regional bank shake-up

 It is not clear when Nomura will begin talks to offload the stake but a source familiar with the investment bank’s thinking said it “was considering action that would encourage regional bank consolidation in the not too distant future”.

-Ashikaga President Satoshi Fujisawa told a news conference on Thursday his bank will consider what options are available for a tie-up with the other regional lenders, adding regulators are also advising to do so.

-“There is no regional bank head who is not thinking about it.
-We are of course thinking about it,” he said at the Tokyo Stock Exchange.

-Ashikaga shares ended their first day on the market at 432 yen after rising as high as 476 yen, compared with an IPO price of 420 yen, giving it a market value of 140.4 billion yen ($1.36 billion) that ranks it about No.21 among Japanese regional banks.
+Ashikaga jumped 8 percent to 455 yen in morning trade in its market debut, giving it a market value of 148 billion yen ($1.4 billion) that ranks it about No.18 among Japanese regional banks.

 It raised some $260 million from the offering, which only consisted of newly issued shares.
 The funds will be used to buy back preferred stock.